This 9 February 2018 video says about itself:

-This video from the Netherlands says about itself (translated):
+Another video, from the Netherlands, used to say about itself (translated):

-Giraffe Marius is as example of wrong breeding policies
+Giraffe Marius is an example of wrong breeding policies

 11 Feb 2014